 Let’s start off by covering whether a compact model is the right choice for you.
 Compact binoculars have several drawbacks compared to full size ones.
 They often have fewer features, simply because they’re smaller.
 Optically they tend to have a narrower field of view and the small lenses mean they collect less light.

 That reduces the brightness of the image and makes them less useful either side of sunrise and sunset.
 They also usually have a longer minimum focus distance, so you can’t get a magnified view of something five or six yards away.

 At the same time they have one major advantage – they’re compact.
 Unlike their larger relatives they slip easily into a pocket, and they don’t weigh much.
 If you’re looking to reduce your load, a pair of compacts give you a lot of the performance of larger binoculars at a fraction of the weight and bulk.
 These can serve as dual purpose binoculars since they weigh less, making them the perfect addition to your next kayak fishing or fly fishing trip.

 It all depends on how much performance you’re willing to trade off in exchange for portability.
 If you mostly hunt in full daylight it could be a worthwhile compromise.
 Compacts are great for checking out a distant object or confirming you’ve got the right target.

 The key difference between 8×42 and 10×42 binoculars is the amount they magnify by.
-Magnification power tells you how much the binoculars reduce apparent distance by.
+Higher magnification power tells you how much the binoculars reduce apparent distance by.
 If you’re looking at something 400 yards away then through an 8×42 pair you’ll be able to see as much detail as if it were 50 yards away – the real distance divided by eight.